arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 I2C lets you connect multiple I2C compatible devices in series using only two pins.
 The controller will send out information through the I2C bus to a 7 bit address, meaning that the technical limit of I2C devices on a single line is 128.
 Practically, you're never gonna reach 128 devices before other limitations kick in.

-The **UNO R4 Minima** has one I2C bus which are marked with SCL and SDA.
-They are shared with A4 (SDA) and A5 (SCL) owners of previous UNO's are familiar with.
-The Pullups are not mounted on the PCB but ithere are footprints to do so if needed.
+The **UNO R4 Minima** has one I2C bus which is marked with SCL and SDA.
+They are shared with A4 (SDA) and A5 (SCL) which owners of previous UNO's are familiar with.
+The pullups are not mounted on the PCB but there are footprints to do so if needed.

 The pins used for I2C on the **UNO R4 Minima** are the following:
 - SDA - D14